aerapay/payment-api/README.md

 ------|------------
-pending | Awaiting payer confirmation in progress | Awaiting payment completion settling | Successful, but awaiting settlement settled | Successful and settled canceled | Has been canceled failed | Has failed
+pending | Awaiting payer confirmation in progress | Awaiting payment completion settling | Successful but awaiting settlement settled | Successful and settled canceled | Has been canceled failed | Has failed